DanielEvansLab/clusterTools/WWmaster-CentOS7.md

 $ RPM_DIR=/root/rpmbuild/RPMS/
 $ function build_it { cd $1 && ./autogen.sh && make dist-gzip && make distcheck && cp -fa warewulf-*.tar.gz $2/SOURCES/ && rpmbuild -bb ./*.spec; }
 ```
 **Regarding h2ph command, why convert all C files to perl files in /usr/include?
-And where are the converted files placed? **
+And where are the converted files placed?
+Don't worry about it.**
-**We should probably verify that perl is in /usr/local/lib64/perl5, and if not symlink it there**
+**We could probably verify that perl is in /usr/local/lib64/perl5, and if not symlink it there, but let's not worry about that now**

 ```
 $ cd /usr/include